jeremyhilado/ga-capstone-project-frontend/README.md

 ## MVP / PostMPVP

 MVP
- - Be able to add business info to database, update business info, create artist business listing, delete business listing
+ - Be able to add business info to database, update business info, create business listing, delete business listing
+ - Be able to create, update, and delete business reviews.

  PostMVP
  - Add business to favorites list